markovmodel/molPX/README.md

-# projection_explorer by gph82.
+## projection_explorer (projX) by gph82
-ipython API to visualize MD-trajectories interactively on any projection space.

-The API is projX, which provides access to projX.generate and projX.visualize

-The notebook Projection_Explorer explains the general cases, but you can combine the methods freely.
+ipython API to visualize MD-trajectories interactively on any projection space inside an ipython notebook.
+The API is `projX`, which provides access to `projX.generate` and `projX.visualize`.
+The notebook `projX/notebooks/Projection_Explorer.ipynb` explains the general cases, but you can combine the methods freely.

-WARNINGS:
+### WARNINGS:

-- The important methods of bmutils have been tested, but higher level API have only been tested superfically.
+* The important methods (bmutils) have been tested, the level API has only been tested superficially.
+Expect some instability
-- This is currently under heavy development and the API might change rapidly
+* This is currently under heavy development and the API might change rapidly

-INSTALL:
+### INSTALLATION:

+    >>> python setup.py install

+### DOCUMENTATION:

-python setup.py install
+    >>> python setup.py install build_sphinx

-(conda installation will follow)
+This will generate `projection_explorer/docs/build/html/index.html` with the html documentation.

-KNOWN ISSUES:
+### KNOWN ISSUES:

+### The interplay between nglview, nbextensions, ipywidgets might limit you to use python3.X on some platforms.
+Sorry about that.

-- installation of nglview might give a "SandboxViolation" error.
+Installation of `nglview` might give a "SandboxViolation" error.
 IDK how to fix this for now.
-Recommended install is then to externally use "conda install nglview -c bioconda"
+Recommended install is then to externally use

-NOTE:
-This package is based upon the nglview package by Alexander Rose, Ngyen
+    >>> conda install nglview -c bioconda

+or, alternatively

+    >>> pip install nglview

+On MAC-OS, an `unknown locale: UTF-8` error might show up when building the docs.
+According to some guy on the internet (https://coderwall.com/p/-k_93g/mac-os-x-valueerror-unknown-locale-utf-8-in-python), adding this line will help with that, although it seems pretty aggresive to change all locale just for this.

+export LC_ALL=en_US.UTF-8
+export LANG=en_US.UTF-8

 Have FUN!